jeremyschulman/netcfgbu/docs/QuickStart.md

 a starting point and customize it as necessary.
 See [Configurations](TOC.md) for details.

-If you are storing your configuration backups in Github, refer to the [Github Configuration](config-vcs-github.md) and [Github Usage](usage-vcs.md) sections.
+If you are storing your configuration backups in a Git Version Control System, refer to the [Git Configuration](config-vcs-git.md) and [Git Usage](usage-vcs.md) sections.

 ---